-The pH at which methyl red detects acid is considerably lower than the pH for other indicators used in bacteriologic culture media.
-Thus, to produce a color change, the test organism must produce large quantities of acid from the carbohydrate substrate being used.
+The pH at which methyl red detects acid is considerably lower than the pH indicators used in bacteriological culture media.
+Thus, the test organism must produce large quantities of acid from the supplied carbohydrate source to produce a color change.
+Change in the MR-VP broth’s color is observed after adding a pH indicator, and the result is categorized as;

-MR Positive: When the culture medium turns red after the addition of methyl red, because of a pH at or below 4.4 from the fermentation of glucose.
+- MR Positive: The culture medium turns red (because the pH of the medium is at or below 4.4 from the fermentation of glucose).

-MR Negative: When the culture medium remains yellow, which occurs when less acid is produced (pH is higher) from the fermentation of glucose.
+- MR Negative: Culture medium remains yellow (less acid is produced from the fermentation of glucose).

 Media and Reagents